jonhjelm/docs-and-training/service_implementation/basics_singularity.md

 extend an existing image in the build process.
 Therefore, make sure to always delete an existing image before rebuilding.

-## Communication with the HPC service: status and result files
+## Communicating back to the HPC service: status and result files
-Before we describe how to execute and test our Singularity image, let's have a look at how to communicate status and result reports to the HPC service.
+Before we describe how to execute and test our Singularity image, let's have a look at how to communicate status and result reports back to the HPC service.

 When a Singularity image is executed as part of a CloudFlow workflow, it is the CloudFlow HPC service which actually logs in to the HPC login node and executes